hrzhao76/AthenaTriton/book/triton-lxplusGPU.md

 ## Simple Example to run on LXPLUS-GPU

-Quick and short tutorial to setup example backend on lxplus-GPU to understand the basics of the Tirton backend and client
+A quick and short tutorial to set up an example backend on lxplus-GPU to understand the basics of the Tirton backend and client

 This is based on the Nivida example tutorial for [Pytorch backend](https://github.com/triton-inference-server/tutorials/tree/main/Quick_Deploy/PyTorch) and adopted to get it to work on LXPLUS-GPU node